Macawls/OpenGL/.github/README.md

 ## Windows

+### Compiling

-Follow these [steps](https://code.visualstudio.com/docs/cpp/config-mingw) to setup MinGW on Windows
+1. Follow these [steps](https://code.visualstudio.com/docs/cpp/config-mingw) to setup MinGW-w64 via [MSYS2](https://www.msys2.org/) on Windows

-Make sure g++ is in your PATH

-The project works on Windows 64-bit 🙂

-### Building and Running
+2. Make sure you have python installed

-Use `compiler.py --help` for more information
+4. Use `python compiler.py --help` for more information

-Use `compiler.py --build --run` to build and run the project
+3. Run `python compiler.py --build` to build the project

+This project works on Windows 64-bit 🙂

+### Running

+The exe is **portable**, simply double click it to run

 You can **download** the latest release on the [here](https://github.com/Macawls/OpenGL/releases)